 A What’s Cooking Malta charity dinner recently organised in aid of Wildlife Victoria raised the stunning amount of € 3,000.
-The dinner was organised to help with the disaster that is the aftermath of the bushfires that engulfed Australia in the past months.
+The dinner was organised by Maltese restaurants to help with the disaster that is the aftermath of the bushfires that engulfed Australia in the past months.

 The night brought together six of Malta’s most renowned chefs, as well as other companies in the food and beverage industry.
 It was really very refreshing to witness the amount of people willing to help by donating their time, premises, food, drinks and human resources to this What’s Cooking Malta charity dinner.

 The night at Manouche – which was sold out, incidentally – kicked off with a lavish pre-party: Prosecco from Charles Grech and canapés prepared by Chef Jonathan Brincat of Noni Restaurant.
 Considering that Noni is the recipient of one of Malta’s three Michelin stars, this was no small deal.